MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/umbraco-cms-sample-files.md

 ====================
 by [Sunitha Muthukrishna](https://github.com/SunBuild)

-This is a set of sample files you could use with Umbraco CMS 5 and the Web Deployment tool for deploying Umbraco against a SQL Express/SQL Azure database or SQL CE database .
+This is a set of sample files you could use with Umbraco CMS 5 and the Web Deployment tool for deploying Umbraco against a SQL Express/SQL Azure database or SQL CE database.

 ## Sample manifest.xml file